tundish/addisonarches/addisonarches/sequences/stripeyhole/visiting_suite.rst

     A favour?
 Oh my God, what are you mixed up in now?

     Every chance that comes along you go and fall for some dodgy scheme.
-And it's not you that suffers, it's me and the kids.
+And it's not you that suffers in the end, it's me and the kids.

 [MARTIN]_